b4stet/slim_base/README.md

-# SlimBase api
+# a PHP Slim basis with Docker to prototype an API

-Training project using PHP Slim framework and Docker to implement an API and their clients) with the following capabilities:
+Training project using PHP Slim framework and Docker to implement an API with the following functionalities:
 * zero-knowledge authentication
 * optional encrypted communication once authenticated
-* anonymous access to resources.
+* anonymous access to resources once authenticated

 Schedule:
-- [] register and login with standard authentication scheme (password salted then hashed) and native PHP functions
+- [x] register and login with standard authentication scheme (password salted then hashed) and native PHP functions
-- [] add custom error handlers and unit tests
+- [x] add custom error handlers (500 and 404)
-- [] refacto - create proper routing and controllers
+- [] refacto - create proper config loading, service providers registration, routing and controllers
+- [] add unit tests
+- [] register and login: replace PHP functions by libsodium ones
-- [] register and login with standard authentication scheme and libsodium library
+- [] register and login: replace standard authentication by SRP
 - [] refacto - use a middleware for authentication
-- [] register and login with SRP authentication scheme and libsodium library
 - [] add and serve resources only if user is logged in
 - [] serve resources in an encrypted way using SRP key-exchange
-- [] add anonymity when serving resources, using DRAS/IRAS crypto-system (cc Pascal :metal:)
+- [] add anonymity when serving resources, using DRAS scheme (cc Pascal :metal:)

 # Usage